Home Articles FAQ Site Map

 Too many times, attorneys name entities in lawsuits without naming the individual shareholder or managing member that was responsible for the actions that caused a lawsuit to be filed against the entity.

 Making an individual ex-officer personally liable as an additional debtor to the judgment against the entity is not trivial.
-One must provide a lot of proof that the individual committed acts that made them liable, and persuade a judge to sign a judgment.
+One must provide a lot of proof that the individual committed acts that made them liable, and persuade a judge to sign the judgment.

-Once a judgment is awarded, adding the individual responsible is not an easy task.
+Once a judgment is awarded, adding the individual officer responsible is not an easy task.
 Often times, the expenses involved make it discouraging.
 At other times, all previous assets are long gone, and the individual involved makes themselves judgment-proof.

-Absent a court order to the contrary or a personal guarantee, an individual is never liable for an entity's debt, either in or out of business.
+Absent a court order to the contrary, or a personal guarantee, an individual is never liable for an entity's debt, either in or out of business.